Deadline: January 11, 2018

-The International Institute of Applied Systems Analysis (IIASA) is now accepting applications for the 2016 Young Scientists Summer Program (YSSP)!
-The YSSP offers research opportunities to talented young researchers whose interests correspond with the IIASA’s ongoing research on issues of global environmental, economic and social change.
+IIASA is now accepting applications for the 2018 Young Scientists Summer Program, which takes place annually from 1 June – 31 August in Laxenburg, Austria.
+Since 1977, IIASA’s annual 3-month Young Scientists Summer Program (YSSP) offers research opportunities to talented young researchers whose interests correspond with IIASA’s ongoing research on issues of global environmental, economic and social change.

 - advance your research under the direct supervision of an experienced IIASA scientist

-- broaden your research interests by working in IIASA’s interdisciplinary and international research environment;
+- broaden your research interests by working in the IIASA interdisciplinary and international research environment;

 - build contacts with IIASA’s worldwide network and collaborate with the institute during your future career